bjornmage/bjornmage/README.md

-### Hi there 👋, Björn Mage
+# I'm the Björn Mage.
+Welcome to my Page.
 #### Engineering Manager

-I'm an Engineering Manager is a critical role in Reveltek company that relies on engineering talent.
+I'm an Engineering Manager, a critical role in any IT Company that relies on engineering talent.
 They are responsible for managing the day-to-day work of a team of engineers, ensuring that projects are completed on time and within budget, and providing mentorship and guidance to their team members.
 A successful Engineering Manager must be an effective communicator, technical expert, and strong leader.

-Skills: VUE JS / REACT / JS / HTML / CSS/PHP/ Payton
+Skills: C#, Python, VUE JS / REACT / JS / HTML / CSS/PHP/

-- 🔭 I’m currently working on Reveltek
+- 🔭 I’m currently working on some AI tech & automation Apps using Django, ChatGPT, Python, & LUIS.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/bjornmage)